 DDMSence comes with three sample applications.
 The intention of these applications is to highlight notable aspects of DDMSence, not to create real-world solutions.

 Essentials is a simple reader application which loads an XML file containing a DDMS Resource and displays it in three different formats: the original XML, HTML, and Text.
 The source code for this application provides an example of how to create DDMS components from an XML file.

 Escort is a step-by-step wizard for building a DDMS Resource from scratch, and then saving it to a file.
 The source code for this application shows an example of how the Java object model can be built with simple data types.

 Escape is a tool that traverses multiple DDMS Resource files and then exposes various statistics about them through the Google Visualization API.
 Charts in this sample application are non-interactive, but provide the foundation for more complex cases: for example, it would be possible to plot Temporal Coverage on an Annotated Timeline, or Geospatial Coverage on Google Maps.

 The overview page contains a quick reference chart of all implemented DDMS components.
-You should also be aware of the following sections, which appear on every DDMS component's page:
+Drill down to a specific component class to find the following information in a standard format: